Levoit

 A Concerning Issue

-In 2021, the U.S. experienced 58,733 wildfires, burning a total of 7,139,713 acres across the country.
+According to the National Interagency Fire Center, in 2023, the U.S. experienced 56,580 wildfires, burning a total of 2,693,910 acres across the country.
 It takes a lot of manpower to keep our lands safe.
 Every year, the U.S. Forest Service sends over 10,000 firefighters to help protect our homes and natural habitats.
-While not all of us can fight the fires directly, we can take steps to help keep ourselves safe and healthy throughout wildfire season, which is usually June–August.
+While not all of us can fight the fires directly, we can take steps to help keep ourselves safe and healthy throughout wildfire season.

 While these steps will ensure you are ready in case of an emergency, air purifiers offer even greater security and peace of mind, refreshing your air with powerful fan speeds and high-quality filtration.
 Purchasing the right model is essential for protecting your home from wildfire smoke.
 Home air purifiers can quickly filter a wide variety of airborne contaminants, cleaning the air in your home before pollutants can negatively impact your health.